 Liveable Neighbourhoods (and what they look like) (Sustrans, 30 November 2017)

-The boroughs that submitted funding bids to the Liveable Neighbourhoods 2018/19 programme are:
+The boroughs that submitted funding bids to the Liveable Neighbourhoods 2018/19 programme: (with successful boroughs in bold):

 Barnet, Bexley, Camden, City of London, Ealing, Greenwich, Hackney, Haringey, Harrow, Havering, Hillingdon, Hounslow, Islington, Kingston, Lambeth, Lewisham, Redbridge, Richmond, Southwark, Tower Hamlets, Waltham Forest, Wandsworth